-You spend a lot of time in your home, so it makes sense to keep your home safe and healthy.
-A few simple habits, like dusting and decluttering, can have longterm benefits for you and your family.
+You spend a lot of time in your apartment, so it makes sense to keep your place safe and healthy.
+A few simple habits, like dusting and decluttering, can have long-term benefits for you and your family.
 Just opening the windows and letting in some fresh air can have a big impact on your health!

-This booklet will guide you through the keys to a healthy home.
-It highlights some common household concerns and shows you how to deal with them before they become big (and expensive) problems.
+This booklet will guide you through the six keys to a healthy apartment.
+It highlights some common household concerns and shows you how to deal with them before they become big problems.

-If you adopt some easy, everyday practices, you'll be on the path to a healthy home in no time!
+If you adopt some easy, everyday practices, you'll be on the path to a healthy apartment in no time!

-KEEP YOUR HOME CLEAN
+O1 KEEP YOUR APARTMENT CLEAN